MZernick/Drink-of-the-Day/README.md

 ![1673978973795](image/README/1673978973795.png)

-Or select an ingredient, then click search.
+Or select an ingredient, then click Search.

 ![1673979034349](image/README/1673979034349.png)